 What might a GLE look like?

-It is desirable that the chosen interaction be aimed at maximizing the richness and intensity of intercultural exposure for the participating students with meaningful and thoughtful experiences.
+Interaction between students is aimed at maximizing the richness and intensity of intercultural exposure with meaningful and thoughtful experiences.
 Opportunities for reflection in a multicultural context are encouraged.
 Several implementation models are possible and creativity is encouraged.
 Some examples include:

 - Synchronous lectures delivered jointly with open or small group discussions.